-The Ships that are registered and flying the State flags of the States that are Members to the 1952 Arrest Convention can be arrested only in respect of the claims enumerated in the Article 1 of the Convention.
-The other ships can be arrested applying general civil procedural rules as debtor's assets in respect of any other claims.

-In accordance with the Article 12(1) on the Law of Klaipeda State Sea Port the Harbour Master may deny permission to sail of the vessel out of the port in case that there are unpaid port charges or fines in respect of the vessel or the vessel caused damage to the port's infrastructure.
+A Ship that is registered and flying the State flags of the State that is a Member to the 1952 Arrest Convention can be arrested only in respect of the claims enumerated in the Article 1 of the Convention.
+Other ships can be arrested in respect of maritime and non-maritime claims.
+In accordance with the Article 12(1) on the Law of Klaipeda State Sea Port the Harbour Master may refuse clearance of the vessel in case that there are unpaid port charges or fines in respect of that vessel or the vessel has damaged the port's infrastructure, until such charges, fines and/or claims have been paid or secured..

-4. Are these alternatives e.g. saisie conservatoire or freezing order?
+4. Are these alternatives e.g. saisse conservatoire or freezing order?